 for two guitars (2017)

-The piece, initially inspired by the concept of the eternal return, is also based on the following dualistic ideas: unity and division; being and the thought of being; the interpretation of life and the experience of life itself; the construction of the self and the detachment from that construct; the constant returning to an ever-changing origin; the weaving of an apparently divided self.
+program note: The piece, initially inspired by the concept of the eternal return, is also based on the following dualistic ideas: unity and division; being and the thought of being; the interpretation of life and the experience of life itself; the construction of the self and the detachment from that construct; the constant returning to an ever-changing origin; the weaving of an apparently divided self.
 Furthermore, the inspiration also came from Hofstadter’s paradoxical strange loop concept, which basically consists of a cyclical structure that moves through a system in which an inevitable return to the starting point occurs.

 Besides reflecting the aforementioned ideas, summarized in “detachment” and “returning”, the title also reveals another important element of the piece: the prefix “re”, which means “again”, emphasizes the use of a central pedal note and the scordatura of the sixth string from E to D (or Re), hence (D)etach and (Re)turn.
 The recurring use of this pedal note serves as a focal point and helps give weight and heart to the piece.